 There are a number of reasons having LASIK is extremely beneficial.
 Most obvious is the drastic improvement in vision it can produce.
 After having LASIK surgery, most patients enjoy clear natural vision.
 Among other things, this allows them to enjoy a much more active lifestyle and pursue activities that glasses and contacts may have once limited them.
 From a medical standpoint, it can also be argued that LASIK is actually better for the eyes than continuously wearing contacts, particularly those worn for extended periods of time.
 Recent scientific studies point out the serious risks of contact lens wear, and show that these risks may be higher than the potential surgical risks of LASIK.
-Additionally, having LASIK eliminates the expense of continually purchasing glasses, contacts, solution, and everything else needed to see clearly.
+Additionally, having LASIK eliminates the expense of continually purchasing glasses, contacts, and contact lens solution to see clearly.

 If you are a good candidate for LASIK and your surgeon is dedicated to the field, experienced, and knowledgeable, LASIK is very safe.
 Scientific military studies document that astronauts, Navy SEALS, and pilots have had the procedure.
 Dr. Updegraff has operated on thousands of patients with extremely high demands on their vision, from SWAT snipers to professional athletes.
 From the beginning of his practice, Dr. Updegraff has emphasized the need for stringent screening, attention to detail, and the highest level of surgical skill to minimize potential risks to patients having LASIK.